opsgility/cciio-phase2/exercises/01-Email-to-2on2-Update.md

 - *"What risks should I flag in this update?"*

 ## Verify before you rely on it
-- [ ] Names and owners are correct (Sarah, Tyrone — who owns what).
+- [ ] Names and owners are correct (Sarah, Boris, Northwind, Finance — who owns what).
 - [ ] Dates and deadlines match the thread.
 - [ ] No decision was invented or dropped.